3-Day Kayak Trips Anacortes to Cypress Island

 With no San Juan Islands ferry hassles to worry about and the spectacular Cypress Island Marine Reserve to explore, it is no surprise that this is the most popular kayak expedition that we offer.
 Depart directly from Anacortes to make the most of your vacation time!

-Although you are surrounded all day by the beauty of the San Juan Islands there is nothing quite so gratifying as relaxing on a pebble beach with a glass of wine in your hand, taking in the evening light.
-On clear days Mount Baker looms over Cypress Island from the crest of the Cascade Mountain Range, and trails from the camp areas lead you through mature forests.
-If you make it up to Eagle Cliff you’ll be rewarded with arguably the best view in the San Juan Islands.
+Although you are surrounded all day by the beauty of the San Juan Islands, there is nothing quite so gratifying as relaxing on a pebble beach with a glass of wine, taking in the evening light.
+On clear days, Mount Baker looms over Cypress Island from the crest of the Cascade Mountain Range, and trails from the camp areas lead you through mature forests.
+If you make it up to Eagle Cliff, you’ll be rewarded with arguably the best view in the San Juan Islands.

-Our hope is to exceed your expectations when it comes to the food we serve.
+We hope to exceed your expectations when it comes to the food we serve.
 We understand that the one thing that you are sure to remember is whether the food was good.
 On our tours, you won’t be hungry!
-As the owners of the company we personally see to the creation of each meal plan on our multi-day camping expeditions.
+As the company's owners, we see to the creation of each meal plan on our multi-day camping expeditions.
 We source most of our food from local organic farms here in the Skagit and Samish River valleys and use the freshest seasonal ingredients possible in all of our dishes.
-If you have any special dietary needs then just let us know, we can accommodate almost any requests.
+If you have any special dietary needs, then just let us know.
+We can accommodate almost any request.